Alexandre Dumoulin

 Alexandre Dumoulin (born 24 August 1989) is a French rugby union player.
 His position is centre and he currently plays for Montpellier in the Top 14.
 In January 2015 he was named in the France 31-man squad for the 2015 Six Nations Championship by coach Philippe Saint-André.

 He made his debut for France on 8 November 2014 against Fiji.

+Personal life

+On 30 January 2015, Dumoulin announced that he was the biological son of former French international Marc Cécillon.